MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/turret.md

 * Primitive Type: Vector
 * Keywords: ```targetVelocity```

 Gets/Sets the velocity of the turret's current target, in world coordinates.
-If the gatling turret has no target, it will return 0:0:0.
+If the turret has no target, it will return 0:0:0.

 When setting this property, the turret will be set to track the target assuming it maintains the velocity vector you've specified.
 This is intended to be used in combination with the target property for manually tracking targets.